 - Social publishing tools

 - Single Sign-On tool for corporate users

-The second platform we will examine here is DaCast, our own online video platform.
-DaCast is an easy-to-use, full featured streaming platform.
-We provides video delivery via the top-tier Akamai CDN, which minimizes buffering and lag problems.
-The platform provides a range of high-end features suitable for Enterprise users, and provides competitive pricing for both these large businesses and for smaller players.
+The second platform we will examine here is Dacast, our own online video platform.
+Dacast is an easy-to-use, full-featured streaming platform.
+We provide video delivery via the top-tier Akamai CDN, which minimizes buffering and lag problems.
+The platform provides a range of high-end features suitable for Enterprise users and provides competitive pricing for both these large businesses and for smaller players.

 - Live streaming and video-on-demand support